wa1tnr/eforth-stm32f4x-a/README.md

 The Lumex display support was written entirely in Forth. ;)

 Including the setup for the second USART pin pair.

-Code that exists is either in a branch (not master) or hasn't even been uploaded to github.
-Sorry. ;)

-That will change at some point; too much work was done without public commits.
-Hard to separate out private code from public.

 ### older: Tue Dec 17 22:00:36 UTC 2019